-A WordPress Backup Plugin is a software application that creates backups of your website, so you can restore it if something goes wrong.
+A WordPress Backup Plugin creates backups of your website, so you can restore it if something goes wrong.
 Backup plugins are important because they help you protect your data and keep your website safe.

-A WordPress SEO Plugin is a software application that helps you improve your website’s search engine ranking.
+A WordPress SEO Plugin helps you improve your website’s search engine ranking.
 By default, WordPress is not very friendly to search engines.
 An SEO plugin will help you fix that by adding the necessary code to your website’s header and footer.

 Recommended Plugin: RankMath (paid).